utxostack/rgbpp-sdk/packages/rgbpp/README.md

 ## Transfer RGB++ Assets on BTC

-The function `buildRgbppTransferTx` will generate CKB virtual transaction and related BTC transaction with the commitment for the RGB++ assets transfer on BTC.
+The function `buildRgbppTransferTx` will generate a CKB virtual transaction and a related BTC transaction with the commitment for the RGB++ assets transfer on BTC.

 The `btcPsbtHex` can be used to construct bitcoin PSBT to sign and send BTC transaction with BTC wallet, and then the BTC transaction id and `ckbVirtualTxResult` will be used to post to RGB++ Queue Service to complete the isomorphic CKB transaction.